The Green Chromis is by far one of the most popular saltwater fish amongst fish-keeping hobbyists.

-- If you have a smaller tank (30 gallon) you should perform 15% water changes fortnightly.
+- If you have a smaller tank (30 gallons) you should perform 15% water changes fortnightly.

-- If you have a larger tank (60 gallon+) for a shoal then then you can perform a 30% cycle monthly.
+- If you have a larger tank (60 gallons and up) for a shoal then you can perform a 30% cycle monthly.

 This type of Damselfish is an omnivore, meaning it will eat both animal and plant matter.